sifzerda/ImageUp/README.md

 ## (7) Bugs:

-- xxx
+- Could not get Firebase cloud service to host images, will try with new component

 ## (8) To do:

 - [x] create image uploading
-- [ ] upload multiple images
+- [x] upload multiple images
-- [ ] store uploaded images
+- [x] store uploaded images
   - [ ] local storage;
   - [ ] if user logged on
   - [ ] restrict image uploading to registered users and when upload images, auto save to their user record - to retrieve when site returned to
-- [ ] images get unique url so they can be viewed image alone on separate page (i.e. openeed as new tab and linked in url and shared)
+- [x] images get unique url so they can be viewed image alone on separate page (i.e. openeed as new tab and linked in url and shared)
 - [ ]
-- [ ]
+- [ ] make some graphql queries and mutations to store uploaded cloud images urls to be retrievable when users log in again
 - [ ]
 - [ ]
 - [ ]